North West and More Stars Attend JoJo Siwa's Sweet 16 Birthday Party

 Famous faces like reality star kids North Westand Penelope Disickwere in attendance, as was fellow YouTuber Colleen Ballinger and Dance Mom Abby Lee Miller.

-Judging by the guest list, famous faces of all ages got to have fun at Siwa's soirée, hosted by Nickelodeon.
+Judging by the guest list, friends of all ages got to have fun at Siwa's dream soirée, hosted by Nickelodeon.
+The event will be part of a Nickelodeon special, JoJo's Dream Birthday, set to air on May 18.

-There was also no shortage os spectacle and sweet treats as a marching band made its way through the party and guests munched on sweet treats, including cotton candy.
+There was also no shortage of spectacle and sweet treats as a marching band made its way through the party and guests munched on sweet treats, including cotton candy.

 It seems no detail was left behind for the sweet 16 birthday girl.